 If anything happened to data that could be a risk to a person, the Community will do its best to inform those concerned as quickly as possible

-The Data Controller is the Business Director of the Community.
+The Data Controller is the Finance and Compliance Manager of the Community.

 A Director of The Iona Community (Company limited by guarantee ref:SC096243) has been nominated by the Council to oversee matters pertinent to GDPR.

 A pdf version of the official statement is available: Data Privacy Statement (Community)